ubidots/ubidots-java/README.rst

     variable.saveValue(10);

-Unlike the Python library, the timestamp is automatically created for the value on the client-side.
+Unlike the Python library, the timestamp for the value is automatically created for the value on the client-side.

 Getting Values
 --------------